jedipunkz/openstack_install/README.md

 * Ubuntu Server 12.04 LTS amd64
 * Intel-VT or AMD-V machine
-* 1 NIC or more NICs
+* 1 NIC or more NICs, it doesn't matter. :)

 Structure
 ---------